DCA Europe

 • Tolerances for the execution of horizontal drilling works

-The results of the above-mentioned work have primarily been incorporated into the 5th edition “DCA Technical Guidelines – Information and Recommendations for Planning, Construction and Documentation of HDD Projects”.
+The results of the above-mentioned work have primarily been incorporated into the “DCA Technical Guidelines – Information and Recommendations for the Planning, Construction and Documentation of HDD Projects” – 5th edition 2024.

 Since 2019, the DCA has also published the results of the task groups in German and English under the series “DCA Technical Information”.
 These are available to external parties via an order form.
 For members, the receipt of the Technical Information is included in the membership fee.